Brian MacWhinney: CHILDES & TalkBank Projects

 MacWhinney developed and directs the CHILDES and TalkBank corpora, two widely used databases for language acquisition research.
 He manages FluencyBank, a TalkBank project, together with Nan Bernstein Ratner.

 The CHILDES system provides tools for studying conversational interactions.
 These tools include a database of transcripts, programs for computer analysis of transcripts, methods for linguistic coding, and systems for linking transcripts to digitized audio and video.
 The CHILDES database includes a rich variety of computerized transcripts from language learners.
 Most of these transcripts record spontaneous conversational interactions.
 There are also transcripts from bilingual children, older school-aged children, adult second-language learners, children with various types of language disabilities, and aphasics who are trying to recover from language loss.
 The transcripts include data on the learning of 26 different languages.

 TalkBank contains CHILDES as well as additional linguistic data from older children and adults, including people with aphasia, second language learners, adult conversation, and classroom language learning data.
+In 2020, Ben Ambridge and MacWhinney co-founded Language Development Research as the official journal of the TalkBank system.

 Support for the construction and maintenance of the databases comes from the National Institute of Child Health and Human Development (NIH-NICHD) and the National Science Foundation Linguistics Program.